MyChart Frequently Asked Questions

 Can you send me a new activation code?
 Can you send me a new activation code?

-Contact us at email@example.com .
+Contact us at firstname.lastname@example.org .
 After we verify your information, a new code will be sent via U.S. Postal Mail or email if we have your valid email address on file.
-Privacy issues prevent us from emailing a new activation code to you.

 Where can I update my personal information (e.g., home address, email or password)?
 Where can I update my personal information (e.g., home address, email or password)?